benjha/nvrapids_olcf/docs/nvidia-rapids.rst

     echo "Done!"

 Note twelve dask-cuda-workers are executed, one per each available GPU, ``--memory-limit`` is set to 82GB and  ``--device-memory-limit`` is set to 16GB.
 If using Summit's high-memory nodes ``--memory-limit`` can be increased and setting ``--device-memory-limit`` to 32 GB  and ``--rmm-pool-size`` to 30GB or so is recommended.

-.
-Also note the LSF script waits after the dask-scheduler and dask-cuda-workers calls.
+Also note it is recommeded to wait some seconds for the dask-scheduler and dask-cuda-workers to start.

 A distributed RAPIDS python script should perform four main tasks as shown in the following script.
 First, connecting to the dask-scheduler; second, wait for all workers to start; third, do some computation, and fourth, shutdown the dask-cuda-cluster.